Human Subjects Protection Unit (HSPU)

 The HSPU presents throughout the CC on topics related to human subjects’ protections.

-HSPU provides a 2-part training on obtaining informed consent which is open to all and required for all NIMH investigators, CC post-doc IRTAs and Visiting Fellows, and CRTAs, who will obtain informed consent.
+HSPU provides a 2-part training on obtaining informed consent which is open to all, and recommended for some NIMH investigators and required for all CC post-doc IRTAs and Visiting Fellows, and CRTAs, who will be obtaining informed consent.

 Julie Brintnall-Karabelas, MSW, LCSW-C